AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ### JSON Preview {#json-preview}

-To help with designing and developing your Content Fragment Modesl, you can preview [JSON output](/help/assets/content-fragments/content-fragments-json-preview.md).
+To help with designing and developing your Content Fragment Models, you can preview [JSON output](/help/assets/content-fragments/content-fragments-json-preview.md).

 ## Learning to use GraphQL with AEM - Sample Content and Queries {#learn-graphql-with-aem-sample-content-queries}